OJarvey/cricket-mastermind-quiz-pp2/README.md

 # Cricket Mastermind Quiz

-Welcome to **Cricket Mastermind**, the ultimate quiz platform to test and expand your cricket knowledge!
-Whether you're a casual fan or a cricket aficionado, this site offers a variety of quizzes and information to challenge your understanding of the gentleman's game.
+Welcome to **Cricket Mastermind**, the ultimate quiz platform to test your cricket knowledge!
+Whether you're a casual fan or a cricket lover, this site offers a variety of quizzes and information to challenge your understanding of the gentleman's game.

 ![Am I responsive](assets/images/docimages/1.amiresponsive-pages.png)